 At its core, a restaurant profit and loss statement analyzes your revenue and expenses to show the profit or loss generated by your restaurant over a given period of time.
 Knowing how to read your P&L statement shows you the relationship between your sales, costs, and profit, empowering you to make the most strategic decisions for your business growth.

-If you’d like to review your P&L statement daily but are impeded by manual data entry, consider an all-in-one accounting and operations platform created specifically for the restaurant industry.
-With Restaurant365, you can access your P&L statement in minutes, whether you operate one restaurant or 100.
-Restaurant365 incorporates restaurant accounting software and restaurant operations software, inventory management software, payroll + HR software, and scheduling software into a cloud-based platform that’s integrated with your Point-of-Sale system, as well as to your food and beverage vendors, payroll vendor and bank.
-For more information about the latest technology to scale your restaurant for growth, read our blog post, Restaurant Technology: Insights for Growth.
+If you’d like to review your P&L statement daily but are impeded by manual data entry, consider an all-in-one restaurant management system, now with the new Smart Ops Release.
+Restaurant365 incorporates restaurant accounting software, restaurant operations software, inventory management software, payroll + HR software, and scheduling software into a cloud-based platform that’s fully integrated with your POS system, as well as to your food and beverage vendors, and bank.
+Ask for a free demo of Restaurant365 today.